 A number of other cities and provinces have issued similar local regulations.
 In Shanghai, however, there is currently no such leave.

 Bereavement leave

-Bereavement leave is generally one to three days, subject to specific circumstances and approval of the employer, as the laws and regulations do not extend to multinational employers.
+Bereavement leave is generally one to three days, subject to specific circumstances and the approval of the employer.
+The applicable laws and regulations do not extend to multinational employers.

 Mandatory employee benefits